robsontenorio/laravel-tdd-docs/README.md

 # WIP

-- Very first try, so there is no elegant solution implemeted
+- Very first try, so there is no elegant solution implemeted.
-- Improving english docs translations.
+- Improving english translations.

-# Laravel Testing Docs
+# About

 TDD is a great way to develpe a software.
-The development flow is clean and fluid.
-And, if you use the BDD approach to do it, you have very strcutured testing file and give us a opportunity to document it.
+The development workflow is clean and fluid.
+And, if you use the BDD approach to do it you have a good code readability, what give us a opportunity to documentate it very easely.

 # Background

-As we know BEHAT give us a very structed way to use BDD and write tests.
-Althoug the generated `classes` and `methods` are very bit confuse and not much readble, as your software grows.
-There are a greate formatter plugin that provide a report from all your testing features.
-In adiction you have some config in order to integrate BEHAT with Laravel.
+As we know [BEHAT](http://behat.org/en/latest/guides.html) uses BDD approach to write its tests (Given, When, Then).
+This is a great way to understand what happens to the software.

 ````
 Feature: Listing command